Leah Buechley

 Leah Buechley is an American educator, engineer and designer who is best known as the developer of the LilyPad Arduino toolkit and other smart textiles.

-Buechley is currently serving as an Associate Professor at the University of New Mexico's Department of Computer Science.
+Buechley is currently serving as an associate professor at the University of New Mexico's Department of Computer Science.
 Her research focuses on the intersection of computer science, art, architecture, and education in her work.
 She has done fundamental work in electronics based on paper and fabric.

 Biography

 Buechley was born and raised in Penasco, New Mexico.
 In school, she was interested in math, science and the arts.

 Buechley attended Skidmore College.
 Her original goal was to study dance to become a professional dancer, but later opted for a STEM education.
 She graduated with a BA in physics.

 For postgraduate work, Buechley attended the University of Colorado Boulder.
 It was during her postgraduate studies that she decided merge her interests in STEM and arts.
 Her thesis was the winner of the NSF CAREER award and the Interaction Design and Children Edith Ackerman award in 2017.
-She received her Phd in computer science.
+She received her PhD in computer science.
+While at the University of Colorado she also studied theater, fine arts, and dance.

 Buechley served as an assistant professor at the MIT Media Lab from 2009 to 2013, where she headed the High-Low Tech Research Group, which merged arts and crafts with electrical engineering and technology.
 The High-Low Tech Community has discussed the convergence of high and low technology from a cultural material and functional viewpoint.

+In 2019 Buechley joined the University of New Mexico as an associate professor.
+There she founded the research group Hand and Machine, which has researched novel and accessible 3D printing techniques, including 3D printing with metal clay to make metal objects, and recipes for 3D printing with biomaterial pastes.